mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 ![](./Pictures/quickstart_phaser_1.png){width=50%}
 4.x - Example of a Quick start card

-The templated game was structured to allow changes in code which were relatively easy to perform but which resulted in potentially large changes in game behaviour, appearance and dificulty.
+The templated game was structured to allow changes in code which were relatively easy to perform but which resulted in potentially large changes in game behaviour, appearance and difficulty.
 This created a large diversity in the games created and in the making activities of participants at this stage despite the small scale of the code changes involved.
-Thus while I created these resources and the coresponding code strucutres to facilitate a _quick start_, the diversity of experience kept some participants extended periods of time.
+Thus while I created these resources and the corresponding code structures to facilitate a _quick start_, the diversity of experience kept some participants extended periods of time.

 <!-- I kept the process informal and responsive by allowing participants to choose which one they wanted to work on next.
 The following sections outline different areas and patterns of activity. -->